sensorlab030/workshop/docs/software.md

 ## Using the application to serve sensor data over a WebSocket

 If you want to use live data in an application (Processing, Web, Unity3D or something else) you can use the WebSocket capture option to serve data from the sensor bridge.
 To do so, click the "Setup" button at the bottom right of the screen.
 Choose "WebSocket" as the output, set the capture interval (time between data points) to the interval you want and the port to serve the data on (10ms is recommended for live data).
 Click "Ok" to save the changes.
 At the bottom of the screen you will see a description of your output settings.
-Click "Start capture" to start serving the data over WebSocket.
+Click "Start capture" to start serving the data over WebSocket (you might get a firewall notification to open up a port).
 You will now be able to connect a WebSocket client on the configured port to listen for data.
 Clicking "Stop capture" will stop the WebSocket server.

 The WebSocket server will pass data packets with one reading with the following format: